-If, instead of the two per cent. levied u grain sold by retail, an additional tw levied only upon that which had be en imported, it wo uld have produced · · · · 26,032 The Custom-house duty, at seven and cloth, amounted to 67,333 rix-dollar three per cent. would have given 26,900 The Import-duties on all other goods amounted to 36,4 76; and the additional 3 per cent. on the em would have yiel ded 21,885 Total 74,817 which gives 13,817 rix-dollars in favour of the alteration proposed besides the savings of the expenses incurred in collecting that part of the bazar-tax which was not rented : and, as to that which was rented, it is evident that it must have taken away from the pockets of the contributors much more than was paid into the public treasury; besides adding to the mischiefs which have been already animadverted upon, as produced by the farming-system.
+If, instead of the two per cent. levied upon all rice and other grain sold by retail, an additional two per-cent. had been levied only upon that which had been im-Rix-dollars. ported, it would have produced .
+26,032 The Custom-house duty, at seven and a half per cent. on cloth, amounted to 67,333 rix-dollars; and the additional three per cent. would have given 26,000 The Import-duties on all other goods amounted to 36.476: and the additional 3 per cent. on them would have yielded, 21,885 which gives 13,817 rix-dollars in favour of the alteration proposed, besides the savings of the expenses incurred in collecting that part of the bazar-tax which was not rented: and, as to that which was rented, it is evident that it must have taken away from the pockets of the contributors much more than was paid into the public treasury; besides adding to the mischiefs which have been already animadverted upon, as produced by the farming-system.